Active Perception Agent for Omnimodal Audio-Video Understanding: Conclusion

 \section{Conclusion}

-We introduce \OmniAgent, an audio-driven active perception agent tailored for audio-visual understanding.
-Operating via a recursive \emph{``Think-Act-Observe-Reflect''} loop, the system actively orchestrates tools to progressively accumulate multimodal evidence, facilitating fine-grained comprehension.
+We introduce \OmniAgent, a fully active perception agent tailored for omnimodal audio-visual reasoning.
+Operating via a recursive \emph{``Think-Act-Observe-Reflect''} loop, the system actively orchestrates tools to accumulate multimodal evidence, facilitating fine-grained comprehension progressively.
 Departing from conventional static workflows, we integrate a novel audio-driven event localization mechanism.
 This enables the model to autonomously select query-relevant information across modalities, thereby addressing the challenges of cross-modal alignment and fine-grained understanding.
 Experimental evaluations across diverse benchmarks demonstrate that OmniAgent significantly outperforms existing open-source and closed-source OmniLLMs.

-\textbf{Discussion.} To the best of our knowledge, this work represents the first exploration of active perception agent technology for omnimodal understanding.
-However, OmniAgent's extensibility reaches beyond this scope; it can integrate additional modality-specific tools, such as image OCR or sensor interfaces, to achieve holistic multimodal perception.
+\textbf{Discussion.} To our best knowledge, this work represents the first investigation of active perception agent technology for omnimodal audio-video understanding.
 While the current reliance on external models and extended contexts improves performance, it constrains reasoning efficiency.
 To address this, in the future, we envision training an omnimodal agentic model.
-This architecture will ingest diverse modal inputs and feature tool self-calling, enabling the system to actively decide how to attend to specific audio or visual.
-By explicitly retaining memory within the KV cache, this approach addresses the bottleneck of inference latency.
-Thus, this work constitutes a pivotal bridge facilitating the advancement of omnimodal agentic algorithms.
+This architecture will ingest diverse modal inputs and feature tool self-calling, enabling the system to actively decide how to attend to specific audio or visual and address the bottleneck of inference cost.
+Thus, this work constitutes a pivotal bridge facilitating the advancement of omnimodal agentic algorithms and training.
+More discussion and insights are in Appendix~\ref{sec:more_dis}.